fosshostorg/policy/README.md

 6. We will at all times be honest, and
 7.  we will comply with our polices,
 8.  we will share and explain our work freely, and
 9.  we will prefer, promote, and model the best ideals of the Free and Open Source software communities we host and/or endorse, and
 10. we will show our same values to all people and communities.

-<a id="org4bc5aab"></a>

 ## Our Community Policy

 > A somewhat intense statement of our specific mission in serving the general interest.

-<a id="org5a93987"></a>

 ### SUMMARY